 Understanding Skin Cancer

-Skin cancer emerges in the cells within the dermis.
+Skin cancer emerges in the skin cells within the dermis.
 There are a few types of skin cancer with basal cell carcinoma being the most common skin cancer type.
 Following basal cell carcinoma is squamous cell carcinoma.
-Melanoma is the rarer of the three, but it also tends to be more aggressive as it has a higher risk of spreading to other areas of the body.
+Melanoma is the rarer of the three, but it also tends to be more aggressive as it has a higher risk of spreading to other areas of the body like to a lymph node or other organs.

+Do you have a skin lesion forming on healthy, normal skin?
 Abnormal skin cell growth results in masses and lesions, which are some of the first signs of melanoma and other skin cancer types.
+Other common forms might include basal cell skin cancer, bowen’s disease, and squamous cell cancer.
 Not all types of skin growths are cancerous.
 In fact, common benign skin cancer growths include moles, warts, and birthmarks.
 These growths are considered non-cancerous as they do not grow or grow at such a slow rate that metastasis is highly unlikely.
 However, moles can potentially become melanomas over a long period of time.
 Be sure to keep an eye on any skin growths as these are leading indicators when identifying skin cancer.
 It’s important to consult your doctor and dermatologist to help you determine whether you simply have a wart or skin cancer.

 Can Skin Cancer Heal On Its Own?